lm-sys/RouteLLM/README.md

 ## Evaluation

-RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on benchmarks.
+RouteLLM also includes an evaluation framework to measure the performance of different routing strategies on benchmarks.

 To evaluate a router on a benchmark, you can use the following command:
 ```